gklptrgt/2023-10-PasswordStore/README.md

 ## Roles

-Owner - Only the owner may set and retrieve their password
+Owner - Only the owner may set and retrieve their password.
+Outsides - No one else should be able to set or read the password.

 [//]: # (contest-details-close)